-This Tier list was updated at the beginning of Season 16 Revelry based on usability and ongoing weapon meta.
-As soon as any weapon receives any change or the meta shifts, we’ll update the article accordingly.
+This Tier list was updated in Season 18 Resurrection based on the changes and ongoing meta.
+As soon as any character receives any changes or the meta shifts, we’ll update the tier list accordingly.

 Keep in mind that this list is only for the current meta.
 This list will change with time as new weapons are added to the game.
 Also, as with any other tier list, this one is exceptionally subjective.

 |S-Tier||Kraber, L-Star, Bocek Bow, Prowler|